bhowmikp/scalability-and-system-design/README.md

   - **Distributed Cache**: hold data in memory.
 Not source of truth and can hold limited amount of data(based on size of memory of host)
     - **Memcached**: simple, fast key value storage
     - **Redis**: same as memcached but can do more.
 Can be set up as a cluster to increase availability and data replication
-- **Database Partition**: division of logical database into distinct independent parts.
-This is done for manageability, performance or availability reasons, or load balancing.
 - **Performance vs Scalability**
   - Service is scalable if resources added to system results in increased performance in a manner proportional to the resources added.
   - Performance problem if system is slow for a single user.